decred/dcrwallet/rpc/documentation/api.md

 - `int64 timestamp`: The Unix time of the earliest time this transaction was seen.

+- `TransactionType transaction_type`: The observed type of transaction.

+  **Nested enum:** `TransactionType`

+  - `REGULAR`: All normal regular tx tree transactions.

+  - `TICKET_PURCHASE`: A transaction that purchases a ticket to be consumed later by a vote transaction upon random selection, or a recovation if the ticket is expired or missed.

+  - `VOTE`: A transaction that uses a ticket purchase transaction as an input and includes a stake base reward as one of the outputs.

+  - `REVOCATION`: A transaction that will free a previously locked utxos in a ticket purchase due to expiry or the ticket being missed.
+Just as stakebase rewards must reach maturity to be used, outputs from an revocation also must mature that same amount.

 **Stability**: Unstable: Since the caller is expected to decode the serialized transaction, and would have access to every output script, the output properties could be changed to only include outputs controlled by the wallet.